Skip to Main Content

 Orchard Street's Understated Case for Olive Oil Over Fire

 New York's Mediterranean restaurants have fractured into two recognisable camps over the past decade.
-One chases the $$$$ tasting-menu model, deploying Levantine flavours through modernist technique at counters that price against [Le Bernardin (French, Seafood)](/restaurants/le-bernardin) or the top tier of Midtown.
+One chases the $$$$ tasting-menu model, deploying Levantine flavours through modernist technique at counters that price against Le Bernardin (French, Seafood) or the top tier of Midtown.
 The other, smaller cohort operates closer to the neighbourhood trattoria logic of southern Europe: short menus, accessible prices, a preference for seasonal produce and good olive oil over theatrical garnish.
-Sami & Susu, which opened on Orchard Street in the Lower East Side, belongs firmly to the second camp, and its 2024 Michelin Bib Gourmand confirms that the Michelin Guide's inspectors read the room correctly.
+Sami & Susu is a Mediterranean small-plates restaurant on Orchard Street in New York City, with a 2024 Michelin Bib Gourmand and an average Google rating of 4.7.

 The Bib Gourmand designation, awarded for quality cooking at accessible prices, places Sami & Susu in a specific competitive tier: recognised but not fine-dining, affordable but not casual-careless.
 In New York, that band is harder to occupy than the extremes.
 The city has no shortage of $180 tasting menus or $14 falafel wraps, but comparatively few places where the cooking earns institutional recognition while keeping prices at $$.
 At 190 Orchard St, Chefs Christoph Düster and Felix Düster have sustained exactly that position.